 (4) Nothing in this section is to be construed as taking away or in any way derogating from or diminishing any power otherwise conferred by this or any other Act upon the Commission or any other authority, body or person.

+[Section 195 amended by No. 28 of 2010 s.
+16.]

 196. Commission may dispose of land acquired by it

-(1) The Commission is to hold for the purposes of the relevant region planning scheme any land acquired by it under this Part and may, subject to subsections (2) and (3), dispose of or alienate that land —
+(1) The Commission is to hold for the purposes of the relevant region planning scheme or improvement plan any land acquired by it under this Part and may, subject to subsections (2) and (3), dispose of or alienate that land —

-(a) for or in furtherance of the provisions or likely provisions of the relevant region planning scheme; or
+(a) for or in furtherance of the provisions or likely provisions of the relevant region planning scheme or improvement plan; or

 (b) if that land is no longer required by the Commission.

-(2) Subject to subsection (3), except with the consent of the Governor, the Commission is not to dispose of or alienate any land compulsorily acquired by it other than for or in furtherance of the provisions or likely provisions of the relevant region planning scheme.
+(2) Subject to subsection (3), except with the consent of the Governor, the Commission is not to dispose of or alienate any land compulsorily acquired by it other than for or in furtherance of the provisions or likely provisions of the relevant region planning scheme or improvement plan.

 (3) In exercising a power to dispose of or alienate land conferred by this section, the Commission is to have regard to the general principle that in such cases land acquired by the Commission should, if in the opinion of the Minister it is practicable and appropriate to do so, be first offered for sale at a reasonable price determined by the Minister to the person from whom that land was so acquired.

+[Section 196 amended by No. 28 of 2010 s.
+17.]

-197. Governor may declare land to be held and used for region planning scheme
+197. Governor may declare land to be held and used for region planning scheme or improvement plan

-(1) Where any land held, taken, resumed or otherwise acquired under any Act, for any public work, is in the opinion of the Governor not required for that work and is required for the purposes or likely purposes of a region planning scheme, the Governor, despite Part 9 Division 5 of the Land Administration Act 1997, may declare by notice published in the Gazette that the land is to be held and may be used for the purposes of the region planning scheme.
+(1) Where any land held, taken, resumed or otherwise acquired under any Act, for any public work, is in the opinion of the Governor not required for that work and is required for the purposes or likely purposes of a region planning scheme or improvement plan, the Governor, despite Part 9 Division 5 of the Land Administration Act 1997, may declare by notice published in the Gazette that the land is to be held and may be used for the purposes of the region planning scheme or improvement plan.

-(2) From the date of the publication of the notice the land described in the notice, by force of this section, vests in the Commission for the purposes of the region planning scheme.
+(2) From the date of the publication of the notice the land described in the notice, by force of this section, vests in the Commission for the purposes of the region planning scheme or improvement plan.

 (3) The Commission is to ensure that a memorial is lodged with the Registrar in respect of land vested in the Commission under this section as soon as is practicable after the land is so vested.